 \section{Categories of Fibre Bundles}

 I know from personal experience that the notion of a fibre bundle can be a very confusing one, if it is not introduced properly.
-This is due to the fact that there exists many different, but related variants and their definition includes many subtleties.
-Moreover, it is very hard to find a good account of these in literature.
-I will therefore begin this thesis with some very strict categorical definitions in this domain, most of which I have been forced to make myself, since I could not find them in the literature\footnote{The book that comes closest is the classic reference \cite{stetop} by Steenrod.}.
+This is because there are many different but related variants, and their definitions include many subtleties.
+Moreover, it is very hard to find a good account of these in the literature.
+I will therefore begin this thesis with some very strict categorical definitions in this domain, most of which I have had to formulate myself, since I could not find them in the literature\footnote{The book that comes closest is the classic reference \cite{stetop} by Steenrod.}.

-These allow us to interpret the associated bundle construction as defining an equivalence of categories (in case of an effective action).
+These definitions allow us to interpret the associated bundle construction as defining an equivalence of categories (for an effective action).
 This result sets the tone for this entire thesis.
-If one reads between the lines in many books, it seems that some form of this result must be known, although it has not been (as far as I know) stated this explicitly.
-Starting from this abstract point of view I will gradually specialise to more specific variants of fibre bundles.
+If one reads between the lines in many books, it seems that some form of this result must be known, although it has not been (as far as I know) stated explicitly.
+Starting from this abstract point of view, I will gradually specialise to more specific variants of fibre bundles.